microsoft/responsible-ai-workshop/perequisites/deploying-a-model-in-Azure-and-using-it-in-python.md

 # Responsible AI Workshop - Deploying an LLM model in Azure and using it in Python

 Let's look at how to create a LLM model with Azure and how to deploy it in Python.
-In this note, we will deploy a GPT-3.5 model, but you can deploy all the OpenAI models from the [Model Catalog](https://ai.azure.com/explore/models).
-Please refer to [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35) for additional information.
+In this note, we will deploy a GPT-3.5 model, but you can deploy all the OpenAI models from the [Model Catalog](https://ai.azure.com/explore/models). for more information see [Azure OpenAI Service models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35).

 ## Prerequisites

-Please make sure you have completed all the instructions in [Getting started with Azure](getting-started-with-azure.md) beforehand so that you have created your Azure account, your Hub and your project!
+Please make sure you have completed all the instructions in [Getting started with Azure](getting-started-with-azure.md) beforehand so that you have created your Azure account, your Hub and your project in [Azure AI Studio](https://azure.microsoft.com/en-us/products/ai-studio/)!

+You might consider completing the [Introduction to Azure AI Studio] module on [Microsoft Learn](https://docs.microsoft.com/en-us/learn/).

 ## Deploying an Large Language Model (LLM) in Azure